fluid-project/infusion-docs/src/documents/Invokers.md

 Specifying an invoker with a __`"this"`__ property allows the invocation of functions whose body makes a reference to the special JavaScript value `"this"`.
-These are generally functions external to the Infusion framework, since it is a Fluid community standard to write "that"-ist functions whose execution is independent of the calling context.
+These are generally functions external to the Infusion framework such as `console.log`, since it is a Fluid community standard to write "that"-ist functions whose execution is independent of the calling context.
 These can be any functions, but will most often be used for jQuery methods.
 See [Declarative this-ism in IoC](DeclarativeThisismInIoC.md) for more details.
 Note that the string `this` must always be quoted when appearing as a key as it is